KHU-Interactive-Technology/khu-interactivetechnology-webpage/content/people/index.md

       # Choose which groups/teams of users to display.
       #   Edit `user_groups` in each user's profile to add them to one or more of these groups.
       user_groups:
-          - Principal Investigators
+        - Principal Investigator
         - Researchers
+        - Master's Student
+        - Ph.D Student
-          - Grad Students
+        - Graduate Students
-          - Administration
+        - Undergraduate Students
         - Visitors
         - Alumni
       sort_by: Params.last_name
       sort_ascending: true
     design: